-Last updated on November 13th, 2018
+Last updated on January 6th, 2019

 In the heart of St. Paul, down by the river, there are a few party goers that just don’t want to stop the party.
 In the glamor of old Hollywood, who would want to?
-But there is a whole other reason for their in their strange behavior at the Wabasha Street Caves.
+But there is a whole other reason for their strange behavior at the Wabasha Street Caves.

-The St. Paul Gangsters
+The History of the Wabasha Street Caves and The St. Paul Gangsters

-In 1933 the Castle Royal night club was the most exclusive club in town.
+In 1933 the Castle Royal nightclub was the most exclusive club in town.
 Their menu prices ensured that only the extremely well do to visit their place.
 In that day, the well to do mostly consisted of the more unsavory character.
 Dangerous characters like George Baby Face Nelson and Alvin Creepy Karips were frequent guests.

 She was in disbelief.
 She had just seen a vicious murder.
 They brought her in and the place was immaculate.
 She was not aware of the fact that the police and the organized crime had an understanding.
 Thanks to police Chief O’Connor, it’s believed that the police helped to cover up the crime.
 The caves had a bunch of unused tunnels of loose soil.
 We think that is where the bodies were buried.

 Over the years the club has gone through many changes.
 Today, the former speakeasy is an event venue for smaller parties.
 Partygoers have stated that they have seen a few extra guests.
 One person described the guest as someone dressed like a gangster from the 1920s who just roams around.
 This man is translucent and was seen going through a cave wall.